 The student learns basic concepts about EMI, EMC, conducted and radiated emissions, coupling types, surges etc.

-The student learns to resolve real problems related to the electromagnetic interaction between electronic equipment and systems, and how to apply the standards on these cases.
+The student learns to resolve real problems related to the electromagnetic interaction between electronic equipment and systems, and how to apply the standards to these cases.

-The course allow acquiring design techniques which complements with others needed to reach its functionality.
+The course allows acquiring design techniques that complement others needed to reach its functionality.

 These techniques apply to any type of electric/electronic devices, and to applications based on microprocessors, FPGA, analog or power electronics.
 It also can be used for system design of vehicles, aircrafts, military equipment, distribution and power systems, robots, etc..